 After seeking professional medical attention for your head injury, you should get in touch with an experienced catastrophic injury attorney.
-At Ostroff Injury Law, we have an impressive record of case results.
+At Ostroff Godshall Injury and Accident Lawyers, we have an impressive record of case results.
 Founding Partner Jon Ostroff and Managing Partner Rich Godshall have won hundreds of millions of dollars for injury victims across the state.
 Additionally, Rich has spent the past 18 years focusing on these multi-million dollar cases.

 In a previous brain injury case, Jon represented a client who struck the side of a tractor-trailer while driving on Route 6 at night.
 She suffered complex facial fractures and a brain injury.
 She also had no memory of the collision.
 In this challenging case, Jon organized our client’s medical team to get her the diagnosis and treatment she desperately needed.
 We won $5.7 million on her behalf.

 We also successfully settled a case involving a child who was hit by a drunk driver while riding her bike.
 Our young client suffered several bone fractures and a mild traumatic brain injury.
 Our team was able to recover $3.5 million for her.
 Despite all that she had to overcome, she’s now able to use this recovery to pay for college and get her life started with a significant nest egg.
 If you or a loved one suffered severe head trauma in an accident, talk to our Allentown traumatic brain injury lawyers about your potential case.